 Test Log In Using SSH Key

 On your local machine, log in to your server using the new account that we created.
-Use the following command (substitute the highlighted words with your username and server IP address):
+Use the following command:

 Once authentication is provided to the server, you will be logged in as your new user.